teratron/teratron.github.io/cheatsheets/sql/README.md

 -- open cursor
 OPEN cursor_product;

---fetch a row from the cursor into one or more variables FETCH NEXT FROM cursor_product INTO
+-- fetch a row from the cursor into one or more variables FETCH NEXT FROM cursor_product INTO
     @product_name,
     @list_price;